 Williamson, a religious ebook author, has attracted extended attention because of her quirky debate performances and emotionally-orientated platform.
 During the CNN debate Wednesday night, she was the simplest candidate to provide a specific financial thought on reparations for enslaved Africans’ descendants.
 However, she has because she offered indistinct solutions to how one of these plans might be financed.

-When requested using CNN’s Anderson Cooper about her use of terms like “numb” and “mask” to explain antidepressants, Williamson got here out towards telling a critically depressed person that taking an antidepressant could numb them.
+When requested using CNN’s Anderson Cooper about her use of terms like “numb” and “mask” to explain antidepressants, Williamson got here to tell a critically depressed person that taking an antidepressant could numb them.

 “I assume that would be a not true message, and I assume I’ve never given that message.
 That’s simply by no means the way I’ve spoken, and it’s miles a complete mischaracterization of my commentary,” she said, adding that she had commented on “an everyday spectrum of human depression.”

-Williamson argued that “there’s price sometimes in feeling the disappointment” of hard occasions as a part of lifestyles.
+Williamson argued that “there’s a price sometimes in feeling the disappointment” of hard occasions as a part of the lifestyle.

 On Friday, Williamson took to Twitter to clarify her comments on mental health, tweeting, “So permit’s kingdom it once more.
-I’m pro medication.
+I’m pro-medication.
 I’m pro-technology.
 I’ve by no means told every person no longer to take medication.
 I’ve never fat-shamed anyone.
-And these days, there’s a brand new one: no, I do not help Scientology.
+And there’s a brand new one these days: no, I do not help Scientology.
 The machinery of mischaracterization is in high equipment now.
 Gee, did I disenchanted a person?”

 Later Friday, Williamson’s campaign launched a statement “on Science, Mental Health, and Antidepressants.”

 “Williamson has labored with many, many thousands of humans in disaster.
-Some have medical conditions that require and are helped with the aid of intellectual fitness medications.” the statement reads.
+Some have medical conditions that require and are helped with intellectual fitness medications.” the statement reads.

 “Williamson is speaking as an involved American citizen and presidential candidate; she stays in her lane and does no longer weigh in at the prognosis of any person regarding their medical or mental fitness circumstance.”